jzhoubu/MSBD-2018Fall/5005/Eassy.md

 <img src="https://github.com/sysu-zjw/MSBD-2018Fall/blob/master/img/5005Eassy/5005E6.png">
 HKUST Pulse[6] is an excellent work which shows human flow transfer at HKUST in real time.
 Luckily, with the method above, we could still embed one more group of knowledge into Chord Diagram.<br/>

 I will use mathematic formulation here to represent Chord Diagram.
-The of Pulse of HKUST can be written in this way: <br/>
+For example, Pulse of HKUST can be written in this way: <br/>

 `T1(hall, bus, canteen, library, sports, acadmeic} <--> T2(hall, bus, canteen, library, sports, acadmeic)`  <br/>